Use the vSphere Client to configure vCenter Server for communication with ESXi hosts in an IPv6 network.

 - Click the checkbox.

 - Enter the IPv6 address and the subnet prefix length.

 - Click Add to enter additional IPv6 addresses.

 You can configure the appliance to obtain the IPv6 settings automatically through both DHCP and router advertisement.
 You can assign static a IPv6 address at the same time.

 - (Optional) To remove IPv6 addresses that are assigned automatically through Router Advertisement, click Remove Addresses and delete the addresses.

-You might want to delete certain IPv6 addresses that the vCenter Server Appliance obtained through Router Advertisement to stop the communication on these addresses and to enforce the configured static addresses.
+You might want to delete certain IPv6 addresses that vCenter Server obtained through Router Advertisement to stop the communication on these addresses and to enforce the configured static addresses.

 What to do next

 Connect the ESXi hosts to vCenter Server over IPv6 by using their FQDNs.